 How Long Does a Bathroom Renovation Take?

-A cosmetic refresh: 2–3 weeks.
-A full renovation: 4–6 weeks.
-A luxury ensuite with layout changes: 6–10 weeks.
+A cosmetic refresh: 3–5 weeks.
+A mid-range renovation: 5–8 weeks.
+A premium ensuite: 7–10 weeks.
+A luxury ensuite with major layout changes: 10–14 weeks.
 Custom tile patterns and custom vanities add lead time.
 Plan for the bathroom to be completely unusable during active construction — if it’s your only bathroom, make temporary arrangements.

 Frequently Asked Questions

-A cosmetic refresh takes 2–3 weeks.
-A full renovation takes 4–6 weeks.
-A luxury ensuite with layout changes takes 6–10 weeks.
+A cosmetic refresh takes 3–5 weeks.
+A mid-range renovation takes 5–8 weeks.
+A premium ensuite takes 7–10 weeks.
+A luxury ensuite with major layout changes takes 10–14 weeks.

 Yes.
 Electric radiant floor heating adds $1,500–$3,000 and is one of the most popular upgrades.
 It adds comfort, reduces moisture, and is energy-efficient to operate.